(I posted this article originally in my personal blog http://olena.com/blog on July 18, 2013.)

 My suggestion is to stick to the message of Christ and avoid the faulty “conservative” bent that seeks to lord it over people.
 The war on drugs is in reality a war against people who use drugs, people that we as Christians claim to care about.
 What a terrible hypocrisy.
 “The greatest among you is the servant of you all.”
 The federal government, in case you haven’t been paying attention, is in its own service lately, not yours.

 Note: If you or anyone you care about is entangled in addictive behaviors, you may find this page or this page helpful.
+A look at this well documented page of effects of drugs on neonatal development, and attendant complications is useful partly because the scientific papers referenced are also linked.
 My inclusion of these rehab sites are not endorsements of them, only a place to start for those who are interested.
-In contrast, the rehab institutions (not necessarily the ones noted here) have been accused of turning addicts into profit.
-Read this article. (note inserted 5/6/2019, edited 6/5/2019.)
+In contrast, some rehab institutions (not necessarily the ones noted here) have been accused of turning addicts into profit.
+Read this article. (note inserted 5/6/2019, edited 6/5/2019 and 9/4/2019.)

 1 Mitch Earleywine, Understanding Marijuana: A New Look at the Scientific Evidence (New York, NY: Oxford University Press, 2002), pps.
 50-60.